danyalready/spotify-clone-app/README.md

 - [x] redirect user to login page after logOut function in Layout.js
 - [x] fix the useAuthenticate hook
+- [ ] fix loading of tags as text in playlist component

 ## Steps